-We discuss two simple planar convex hull algorithms, an incremental algorithm and the gift-wrapping method.
-In both cases, we describe the algorithm, state the underlying geometric assumptions, give instances that violate the assumptions when used with floating-point arithmetic, and finally show which disastrous effects these violations may have on the result of the computation.
+We discuss a simple planar convex hull algorithm that computes the convex hull incrementally.
+We describe the algorithm, state the underlying geometric assumptions, give instances that violate the assumptions when used with floating-point arithmetic, and finally show which disastrous effects these violations may have on the result of the computation.